amineamanzou/amineamanzou/README.md

 - 🤔 Javascript for more full stack skills
 - ⚡ Web3 projects and smart contract stuff
-- Kubernet on AWS & Digital Ocean
+- Kubernetes on AWS & Digital Ocean

 **Languages and Tools:**